FNHC's Committee chairman is Jersey born Phil Romeril.

-He purchased his first pharmacy business – F G De Faye’s Chemist Limited – in 1991 and expanded the business to include 8 pharmacies operating in both Jersey and Guernsey in the Chanel Islands.
+He purchased his first pharmacy business – F G De Faye’s Chemist Limited – in 1991 and expanded the business to include 8 pharmacies operating in both Jersey and Guernsey in the Channel Islands.

 At the time the business was sold to the Channel Islands Cooperative Society (CICS) in 2014 it provided employment for over 80 people and was responsible for the supply of approximately 20% of all prescriptions in Jersey, and 33% of the prescriptions in Guernsey.

-Phil Joined CICS and facilitated the integration of the pharmacy business into the Society’s structures.
+Phil joined CICS and facilitated the integration of the pharmacy business into the Society’s structures.
 He also helped establish Cooperative Medical Care which has challenged the historic model of General Practice in Jersey, introducing highly visible pricing policies and supporting the public of the island by introducing initiative such as island wide free GP appointments for under 5s.

 From 2004 onwards, Phil has developed and maintained a strong working relationship with the officers of both the Health and the Social Security Departments, working and advising the government on matters relating to system redesign in healthcare.

-During his career holds and has undertaken a number of roles within the island’s community:
+During his career holds and has undertaken a number of roles within the Island’s community:

-- Chairperson of Family Nursing and Homecare Charity (FNHC) (2018 ongoing)
+- Chairperson of Family Nursing and Home Care Charity (FNHC) (2018 ongoing)